Risk Management

 Winter Safety Tips

-• Remove ALL snow and ice from your vehicle.
+• Remove all snow and ice from your vehicle, including windows, roof, lights, and mirrors, before heading out.

-• Keep your gas tank at least half-full to avoid gas line freeze-up.
+• Keep your gas tank at least half full to help prevent fuel line freeze-ups and to be prepared for unexpected delays.

 Outdoor Winter Activities

-• If heating with gas, ensure carbon monoxide detectors are working properly.
+• If you heat your home with gas, check that carbon monoxide detectors are installed and functioning properly.

-• Clear ice and snow from walkways and apply salt or sand as needed.
+• Keep walkways, steps, and driveways free of snow and ice, and apply salt or sand as needed to prevent slips.